 As with anything sleep related, all it takes is patience and a consistent response.
 If you give this too much attention, your toddler will continue trying to put on a show.

-I am here if you need help with your baby or toddler sleep.
-Click on the “home” tab on my website and sign up for a 15 minute chat!
+We are here if you need help with your baby or toddler sleep.
+Click here to book a free discovery call!